cmu-swdesign/cmu-swdesign.github.io/index.md

 # Course and Grading Policies

-## Late work policy and resubmissions:
+## Late Work Policy and Resubmissions
 We understand that studying during a pandemic is challenging and that some students have conflicting deadlines or are distracted by interviewing for jobs.
 We therefore build flexibility and a safety net directly into the rubric.
 If you need additional accommodations, please contact us.
 Every student receives 7 tokens that they can spend throughout the semester in the following ways:
 -  For each token a student can submit a homework assignment 1 day late (with 7 tokens a student can submit multiple homeworks one day late each or a single homework up to 7 days late).